-As odd as it may seem, hearing loss might be one of the first clues that your heart isn’t healthy.
-The association between cardiovascular health and the auditory system was first demonstrated 80 years ago.
-There has since been a large amount of research dedicated to showing the effect of heart disease on hearing loss and compounding existing hearing loss.
+As odd as it may seem, hearing loss is one of the first clues that your heart isn’t healthy.
+The connection between heart health and your hearing was first found 80 years ago.
+There has been a large amount of research dedicated to the effects of heart disease on hearing loss.
+It can even worsen existing hearing loss.

 With two very different systems in the body, how do we get from heart disease to hearing loss?

 Heart Disease and Hearing Loss

 The vascular system.
-Heart disease is a catchall name for many cardiovascular conditions (diseases of the blood vessel system and heart).
-Heart disease involves multiple problems, many of which are related to atherosclerosis – when plaque builds up in the artery walls, narrowing them and restricting blood flow.
+Heart disease is a catchall name for many cardiovascular conditions.
+This includes diseases of the blood vessel system and heart.
+Heart disease involves many problems.
+Many of these come from atherosclerosis.
+This is when plaque builds up in the artery walls, narrowing them and restricting blood flow.

 The auditory system.
 The inner ear contains fluid and thousands of tiny hair cells.
-We hear sound when these hair cells move, transforming the vibrations into electrical signals your brain interprets as sound.
-When these hair cells or the hearing nerve itself are damaged, hearing loss occurs.
-This type of hearing loss is called sensorineural hearing loss.
+We hear sound when these hair cells move.
+They transform the vibrations into electrical signals your brain interprets as sound.
+When these hair cells or the hearing nerve itself have damage, hearing loss occurs.
+This type of hearing loss is sensorineural hearing loss.

-Just like all the cells in our body, these inner ear hair cells depend on oxygen to keep them alive and healthy.
-They are fed oxygen by blood flow.
-When the heart is damaged or not working properly, it may be unable to supply enough blood to the whole body, including the hair cells of the inner ear.
-When this happens, the hair cells become damaged and start to die, resulting in hearing loss.
-This type of hearing loss is permanent because there is no way to repair the damaged hairs.
+Like all the cells in our body, these inner ear hair cells depend on oxygen to keep them alive and healthy.
+They get oxygen with blood flow.
+When there is heart damage or it’s not working, it might not supply enough blood to the whole body.
+This includes the hair cells of the inner ear.
+When this happens, the hair cells become damaged and start to die.
+This results in hearing loss.
+This type of hearing loss is permanent.
+This is because there is no way to repair the damaged hairs.

-Because one of the first signs of heart disease is blood vessel trauma to the inner ear and hearing loss, a hearing test and evaluation are integral to your health and wellbeing.
-Be sure your hearing instrument specialist includes your cardiovascular health history as part of your first visit.
+One of the first signs of heart disease is blood vessel trauma to the inner ear and hearing loss.
+Because of this, a hearing test is vital to your health and wellbeing.
+Your hearing specialist should include your heart history at your first visit.
 Taking your blood pressure, if available, is also a smart suggestion.